 • Grab that bottle of water at the gangway to keep hydrated

 • Dress in lightweight clothes—Cartagena’s climate is usually very hot and humid

 • Leave the flashy jewelry back in your cabin

 • Ignore vendors and they will leave you alone

 • Educate yourself before making an emerald purchase—the 30 minutes of shopping allotted for this tour is not enough time for making a wise choice.

-Have you visited Cartagena, Colombia?
+Have you joined a cruise excursion in Cartagena?
 Post a comment to share your experience.
 Alan and I enjoyed this brief glimpse of colonial history in South America.

 A boomer travel and lifestyle authority who is exploring the world one activity at a time.
 Besides writing and publishing My Itchy Travel Feet, she also writes about boomer travel for My Well-Being Powered by Humana, Make It Missoula and is the author of My Itchy Travel Feet: Breathtaking Adventure Vacation Ideas.